Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly advises using this tool when you don't want to read the full summary, providing clear usage context.
-It does not mention other alternatives or when not to use, but the guidance is effective.
+The description explicitly advises using this tool when you don't want to read the full summary, providing a clear usage scenario.
+However, it does not discuss when not to use it or mention alternative tools among siblings, which would strengthen the guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.